UCB + Genomenon: Genetic Disease Sponsorship Case Study

 Extract literature-driven real-world evidence: Genomenon used AI-powered search and expert review to scan the biomedical literature and curate TK2 variants according to ACMG/AMP guidelines.

-Share the results with the world: Variants and supporting evidence were made freely available in Genomenon’s Mastermind Genomic Intelligence Platform to maximize reach and utility.
+Share the results with the world: Variants and supporting evidence were made freely available in Genomenon’s Mastermind Genomic Intelligence Platform and submitted to ClinVar, ensuring the data is accessible for broad community use.

 Maintain a living knowledgebase: Annual updates ensure new findings and reclassifications are incorporated and shared with the global community.